GenomeDK/genomedk-docs/content/getting-started.rst

 Since macOS does not include an X server, you will need to download and install XQuartz_ on your computer.
 When installed, reboot the computer.
-Now, you just need to tell SSh that you wish to enable X-forwarding.
+Now, you just need to tell SSH that you wish to enable X-forwarding.
 To do this, add ``-X`` to the :program:`ssh` command when logging in to the cluster, for example:

 .. code-block:: console